Datttta/My_Notes/New words.md

 === *New words* ===

 1. malt and hops
+2. shorthand
-2. milestone
+3. milestone
-3. crosshairs
+4. crosshairs
-4. blight
+5. blight
-5. drolling
+6. drolling